DmitriyZosimov/dzosimov-library/README.md

 # **Library test project**
-This is a sample of 'Library' web application.
+This is a sample of a 'Library' web application.
 ## Requirements
  - JDK 11
  - Apache Maven
-## Build application:
+## Build application
 ```
 mvn clean install
 ```